Sergei137/Sergei137/README.md

 ## Hi there, my name is Sergei 👋

-I am a software developer in search of an exciting challenge
+I am an aspiring software developer in search of an exciting challenge.